Georgia board rejects female death row inmate's clemency bid

-ATLANTA (Reuters) - Georgia’s parole board denied a request for clemency by the lone woman on the state’s death row, just hours before her scheduled execution on Tuesday for her role in her husband’s murder.
+ATLANTA (Reuters) - Georgia’s parole board denied a request for clemency by the lone woman on the state’s death row, just hours before her scheduled execution on Tuesday.

-Barring a last-minute court stay, Kelly Gissendaner, 47, is to be put to death by injection at 7 p.m.
-EDT at the Georgia Diagnostic and Classification Prison in Jackson.
+Kelly Gissendaner, 47, is to be put to death by injection at 7 p.m.
+EDT (2300 GMT) at the Georgia Diagnostic and Classification Prison in Jackson.

 The state’s Board of Pardons and Paroles met Tuesday to decide whether its refusal earlier this year to commute Gissendaner’s sentence to life in prison should stand.

-Board members were not swayed by the inmate’s latest appeal for clemency, which emphasized Gissendaner’s model behavior in prison and remorse for plotting her husband’s murder in 1997.
+Board members were not swayed by the inmate’s latest appeal for clemency, which emphasized Gissendaner’s model behavior in prison and remorse for her role in plotting her husband’s murder in 1997.

 They also did not appear moved by a letter sent by an archbishop on behalf of Pope Francis urging them to commute the inmate’s death sentence.
 The pope, who concluded a six-day U.S. trip on Sunday, is an outspoken opponent of the death penalty.